top of page

 Birds, Birds, Birds!
 Kākā!

-We love our kākā in Kaipātiki!
-Kākā are listed as ‘at risk’ and are one of three mainland species of parrot native to New Zealand (the others are kea, kākāpō, red-crowned kākāriki, orange-crowned kākāriki and the yellow-crowned kākāriki).
+We love kākā in Kaipātiki!
+Kākā are listed as ‘at risk’ and are one of three mainland parrots native to New Zealand (the other two are kea and kākāpō).
 Kākā rely on forests for their survival - they eat a wide range of forest foods and nest in hollows in large, old forest trees.

-We are installing artificial kākā nests around Kaipātiki to try and compensate for the loss of nesting spaces that the reduction in large trees has caused.
-We would love to see kākā breeding successfully here and we think it is possible!
-You can help us with this by keeping large trees standing on your property to ensure that they have the forest they need for survival.
+While we know kākā visit Kaipātiki frequently, we would love to see them breeding here, and we think it is possible!
+We have installed artificial kākā nests around Kaipātiki in an effort to compensate for the loss of nesting spaces that the reduction in large trees has caused.
+You can help, too, by keeping large trees standing on your property to ensure that they have the forest they need for survival.
 For more information on kākā, please see visit: How You Can Help Support Kaka in Kaipatiki

 If you see or hear kākā around Kaipatiki please try to take a video, photo or sound recording and add it to iNaturalist, or send it to kakawatchnz@gmail.com with details of where you saw it and what it was doing.
 This will help us build up a better picture of where kākā are visiting and how we can best support them.